roybarber/tailwind-sketch-colors/README.md

 Read more about Sketch's new color variables here: https://www.sketch.com/docs/styling/#organizing-color-variables

+### Why are there two libraries?

+Tailwind CSS and Tailwind UI use a different color palette.
+Tailwind UI includes a brand new color palette that is more consistent across colors, and more vivid than the default Tailwind CSS color palette.
+It also includes a new "50" shade, so there are now 10 shades per color instead of 9.
+See below:

+Tailwind CSS Default Colors: https://tailwindcss.com/docs/background-color
+Tailwind UI Default Colors: https://tailwindui.com/documentation#customizing-colors

 ### What are there components, later styles and color variables?

 Some people like to insert a component and mask the layer to be able to update the color on a UI component, others like to change the layer style and now we have color variables.
 As time goes on we will remove the color components and then the layer styles.